jlcoburn/front_end_web_developer/mobile_portfolio/README.md

 ### Outlines of optimizations in index.html.
 * Reduced the CSS links in index.html to reducing downloading time when rendering the page.
 * Resized the images that are too large resolution which is not necessary.
-* Used Gulp to efficiently minify documentations.
+* Used Gulp to efficiently streamline documentations by using gulp-inline-css task.

 ### Outlines of optimizations in views/js/main.js for pizza.html.